Diagram of the normal heart. The left ventricle is shown in pink. Graphic by MarVistaVet

 Radiographs are helpful in assessing any evidence of heart failure and may even show a dilation of the aorta near the valve (caused by the high-pressure squirt of blood through the narrowing).
 This said, the real key to diagnosis is ultrasound, or echocardiography, where chamber sizes and heart wall thickness are measured.
 Generally, the cross-sectional area of the left ventricle outflow tract is compared to that of the aorta in a ratio to assess the severity of the stenosis.
 This information is generally adequate to confirm the diagnosis, though a mild case might have values that overlap the normal range.
 Such a patient might have to be followed over time.

 One of the most important aspects of the echocardiography evaluation is the Doppler study.
 This involves measuring the pressure difference across the stenosis, which essentially tells us how hard the heart is working to eject blood through the narrowing.
 This information is correlated with survival time and the need for treatment.
-A pressure difference of 40 mm of Hg (pressure is measured in millimeters of mercury, abbreviated mm of Hg) is mild where as a pressure difference of 80 mm of Hg is severe.
+A pressure difference of 40 mm of Hg (pressure is measured in millimeters of mercury, abbreviated mm of Hg) is mild whereas a pressure difference of 80 mm of Hg is severe.
 Mildly affected dogs may not require treatment at all.

-The goal in treating SAS is to create normal exercise tolerance and a normal life span.
+The goal of treating SAS is to create normal exercise tolerance and a normal life span.
 The most popular class of drug for SAS are the beta blockers.
 Beta receptors are the neurologic areas on the heart that respond to adrenaline (we call it epinephrine now) and cause the heart rate to speed up during exercise.
 In SAS, this kind of racing pulse is what leads to the abnormal electrical rhythm and, ultimately, to fainting.
 The beta blockers keep the heart from racing.
 In one study, dogs with SAS treated with a beta blocker called atenolol had a median survival of 56 months vs. 19 months for dogs receiving no treatment.

 Treatment: Exercise Restriction